anshmundra/ADS-Project/README.md

       - Dropout and Max Pooling are applied sequentially in each block.

 4. **YOLO Implementation Attempt**
-   - An exploratory section where we attempt to implement the YOLO model for object detection.
+   - An exploratory section where we attempt to implement the YOLOv7 model (https://github.com/WongKinYiu/yolov7) for object detection.

 ## Usage
 To run this notebook: